vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user.md

 }
 ```

-- `updateUser` - function for updating user data.
+- `updateUser` - a function for updating user data.
 When invoked, it submits data to the API and populates user property with updated information.
 This method accepts a single `params` object.
 The `params` has the following option:

     - `user: UPDATE_USER_PARAMS`